erni27/mob/README.md

 Event handlers are almost identical to the request ones.
 There are a few subtle differences though.
 An event handler does not return a response, only an error in case of failure.
 Unlike request ones, multiple handlers for a given request type can be registered.
 Be careful, `mob` doesn't check if a concrete handler is registered multiple times.
 Type alias declarations solves handler conflicts.

-To notify all registered handlers about a certain event, call the `Notify` method.
+To notify all registered handlers about a certain event call the `Notify` method.

 ```go
 // Somewhere in your code.